stepanataccolade/docsv2/sources/int_docker_registries.md

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
 9. **Integration type:** In the dropdown, select `GCR`
 2. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall.
-Example: `manishas-gcr`
+Example: `gcr-integration`
 11. Enter your JSON key that you saved earlier
 12. Click on `Save`